BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 Most applications allow users to share a token via Bluetooth.
 However, more comprehensive Bluetooth sending and receiving functionalities have not yet been fully developed.
 As a result, when a user attempts to share an ecash token via Bluetooth, the most common outcome is that the receiving device does not know how to handle it.

 #### QR codes:
 Ecash can also be received by scanning a QR code that contains an embedded token.
 This method is particularly useful for in-person transactions or quick transfers.
+QR redemption also enables physical bearer assets like paper notes or coins.

 #### Lightning Network:
 Users can send and receive ecash by generating a LN invoice through the mint (either Cashu or Fedimint) and paying it.
 Upon successful payment, the mint issues the corresponding ecash tokens to the user.